MACK DIESEL ENGINE SERIAL NUMBERS

 Mack engines have long meant durability and strength—just look at their bulldog mascot.
 They were founded in 1900, originally as the Mack Brothers Company.
 They are now owned by Volvo, but through their long history they've produced engines that remain popular with many operators.

-But even though they're built to last, there are times when you'll need to purchase new parts for your Mack engine.
-And when you do, you'll need to have some identification numbers ready to help ensure you get the right parts for your engine.
+But even though they're built to last, there are times when you'll need to purchase replacement parts for your Mack engine.
+And when you do, you'll need to have some identification numbers ready to help ensure you get the right parts for your diesel engine.
 So we're going to go through some information that might be useful to you as you shop.

-The engine model designation meanings have changed slightly through Mack's history, so the exact definition depends on if you have an older or new model.
+The engine model designation meanings have changed slightly through Mack's history, so the exact definition depends on if you have an older or newer model.
 For example, the letters for an early model mean the following: